amezin/vscode-linux-kernel/README.md

-withVisual Studio Code project for Linux kernel sources
+Visual Studio Code project for Linux kernel sources
 ===================================================

 Ensure the kernel is built (at least, all `*.cmd` files should be generated):